idrinth-thalui/core/dialogue/idrinthFollowerDialogueWeatherIdle.md

 - I'm glad the sun isn't shining, it can't be better.
 - Could we get out of the sun?
 - Oh my, rain again.
+- Glad the rain is washing my armour clean!
+- Some snow is nice, it makes the landscape more beautiful.